rails/rails/guides/source/active_record_querying.md

 ### Minimum

-If you want to find the minimum value of a field in your table you can call the +minimum+ method on the class that relates to the table.
+If you want to find the minimum value of a field in your table you can call the `minimum` method on the class that relates to the table.
 This method call will look something like this:

 ```ruby
 Client.minimum("age")